Category: Germany

 • Remembering Linn Maxwell Keller

-Linn Maxwell Keller
+Linn Maxwell Keller — An Interesting Connection

-Remembering Linn Maxwell Keller (Dec 6, 1943 -June 18, 2016)
+Remembering Linn Maxwell Keller (Dec 6, 1943 – June 18, 2016)

-“On St. Hildegard’s feast day I and many others remember a beloved friend, Linn Maxwell Keller, an internationally acclaimed mezzo soprano.
-As The Times of London review proclaimed (August 2010) and many of us experienced at her performances, “Hildegard is reborn as mezzo Linn Maxwell”.
-Linn performed with world-class orchestras, was featured in many international opera companies, and played recital halls across the United States and in twenty-five other countries.
-On April 19, 2015, Linn performed her play, Hildegard of Bingen and the Living Light, to a spellbound audience at St. Peter’s Episcopal Church, Cambridge, MA.
-From Boston, she departed for a tour of Australia, performing in several cities.
+Linn performed with world-class orchestras and international opera companies, and played recital halls across the United States and in twenty-five other countries.
+On April 19, 2015, she performed her play Hildegard of Bingen and the Living Light to a spellbound audience at St. Peter’s Episcopal Church in Cambridge, MA — then departed directly for a tour of Australia.
 She completed a second play, St. Hildegard: Trumpet of God, also available on CD.
-Linn and her ensemble,The Hildegard Singers, recorded two CDs of Hildegard’s music: O Greenest Branch: Songs of St. Hildegard of Bingen, and Hildegard of Bingen: Songs from the Abbey.
-Her other recordings range from opera to cabaret.”*
+With her ensemble The Hildegard Singers, she recorded two CDs of Hildegard’s music: O Greenest Branch: Songs of St. Hildegard of Bingen and Hildegard of Bingen: Songs from the Abbey.
+Her recordings ranged from medieval sacred music to opera to cabaret — a span that itself says something about the depth of her gifts.

 • Nature view of Ecological Prophets John Muir and Saint Hildegard of Bingen